PromptLock-Custom-Node/Flowise/README.md

 - `violations` → JSON string describing violations (use `JSON.parse` if you need object form)

 You can reference this output in your downstream Flowise nodes as well.

 ---

+## Example

+This repo also includes an example agent file:

+`Example Flow with Custom PromptLock Node.json`

+Load this file in your Flowise dashboard to see a working example flow.
+In this example:

+- The **Prompt** input of the custom node is provided by referencing the output of a previous node (instead of typing text directly).
+- The results of the custom node (`redacted_prompt`, `risk_score`, `violations`) are then used in the next node to demonstrate how compliance-safe text and metadata flow downstream.

+This makes it easier to understand how to connect the node in real-world pipelines.

+---